 SEE THE LIGHT

 Put your desk in front of a window as plenty of natural light is the holy grail of happiness; it significantly increases energy, creativity and productivity.
-Wood or faux wood venetian blinds are perfect for home office windows as they filter the light to minimise glare on your computer, with the slats easily adjusted to control light levels as the sun moves round during the day.
+If you’re looking for blinds in Essex, wood or faux wood venetian blinds are perfect for home office windows as they filter the light to minimise glare on your computer, with the slats easily adjusted to control light levels as the sun moves round during the day.
 So go for function but don’t forget about style.
 Roman blinds soften the look of the room and a pretty botanical fabric brings a lovely feel of the outdoors into your office.

 It doesn’t have to cost the earth to redecorate your office.
 Charity shops and car boot sales are perfect hunting grounds for quirky, vintage pieces.
 Or why not indulge in some DIY creativity?
 Cover plain cardboard box files with wallpaper or fabric for a fabulous, bespoke look.
 A pinboard made from a wooden picture frame, foam and fabric is a great way to display photos, to-do lists or any other information you want to see at a glance.
 It also brings with it a great sense of satisfaction at having done things cheaply and with your own hands.